Royal Berkshire Regiment: Regular Army

 The 1st Battalion was a Regular Army unit and was serving with the 6th Brigade, part of the 2nd Division and served with the British Expeditionary Force when it was sent to Belgium in 1914.
 They fought in the Battle of Mons, the Marne and the First Battle of Ypres, where the old regular British army was virtually wiped out and could have been said to have found its grave there.
 In 1915 during the Battle of Loos, 2nd Lieutenant Alexander Buller Turner of the 3rd Battalion, attached to the 1st, was posthumously awarded the Victoria Cross.
 In 1916 Lance corporal James Welch, also of the 1st Battalion, was awarded the Victoria Cross as well.

+Men of the 2nd Battalion, Royal Berkshire Regiment, in the trenches, 1915.

 The 2nd Battalion was also a Regular Army unit and was serving in India on the outbreak of war and was recalled to Britain, where, with other Regular units also stationed abroad, it helped form the 25th Brigade and was attached to the 8th Division.
 They came to the Western Front in late 1914 and served there for the rest of the war.

 Territorial Force

+Sniper and observer from the 1/4th Battalion, Royal Berkshire Regiment, in the roof of a barn at Antons Farm near Ploegsteert Wood during the spring of 1915.

 The Territorial Force saw a considerable expansion and raised the 1/4th, 2/4th and 3/4th battalions.
 The 1/4th Battalion was part of the South Midland Brigade of the South Midland Division.
 In 1915 it was designated the 145th Brigade, 48th (South Midland) Division.
 They served on the Western Front until 1917 when they were transferred to Italy.

 The 2/4th Battalion was formed at Reading, Berkshire, as a duplicate of the 1/4th Battalion and served in the 184th Brigade, part of the 61st (2nd South Midland) Division and, like the majority of the British Army, served on the Western Front during the war.

 The 3/4th Battalion was raised in 1915 as a 3rd-Line duplicate of the 1/4th Battalion.
 The 3/4th remained in Britain for the war supplying drafts and replacements to the other Territorial Force battalions.